Fares-Elkholy/sdms-db/README.md

 - Optimized `calculate_statistics` to handle empty chunks and reduce cloning.
 - Cleaned up unused and commented-out code in the engine.
 - Improved `insert` method efficiency.
+- Removed unimplemented advanced tests to ensure a clean test run.